clayman1325/Js_Study/section_14/notes_section_14.md

     it is possible to ezecute those events that are passed in the addEventListener by ourself to trigger the action of those events from code.
 For example if you want to submit a form once something else happens it is possible to acchive by selecting the submit button in a variable and calling .click()  or selecting the form and appliyng form.submit()

+# Drag and drop flow

+    Marl elements as draggable
+    listen to dragstart Event
+    accept via drop  via dragenter and dragover event => preventDefault()
+        optional: listen to dragleave Event
+        listen to drop event and upodate data optional listen to dragend Event and update Data Ui